In this article, we have a look at some of the important aspects that must be kept in mind when drafting a Master Software Development Agreement

 However, Open Source can cause problems down the line for the Parties.
 Certain types of Open Source Components carry copyleft licences.

 A copyleft licence requires that the Customer use the licence model if it redistributes the Software.
 In other words, if the Open Source Component is inserted into the Software, the Customer may (depending on the Open Source Licence) be required distribute the Software with source code and the right to modify and redistribute.
 Obviously such a scenario may have far reaching consequences for a Customer and for this reason Open Source Components must be appropriately addressed in the Software Development Agreement.

 In addition to Open Source Components, Developers may leverage other software (for example, through integrations) to develop the Software.

 The Third Party software may provide for certain functionality required for the Software, but may carry it's own terms when using the Third Party software.
 For example, you may use and embed the Third Party software as part of your Software, but You may only use it for internal business purposes.
 If this is the case, you will have problems when commercialising your Software.

 Furthermore, it is not necessarily only Third Party software that can cause problems, and using Third Party documents, data, know-how, ideas, methodologies, specifications, software, content, and technology, in any form, may have the same implecations for the Customer.

 For the above reason, it is important to adequately address the use of Third Party Materials in the Software Development Agreement.

 Martin Kotze is a commercial lawyer with over 10 years of experience.
 He specialises in transactional work within the Tech, Financial Services and Property industries.

-He is also one of the co-founders at DocNinja and regularly advises listed companies to small and medium enterprises on how to contract better with their customers.
+He is also one of the co-founders at DocNinja and regularly advises companies on how to contract better with their customers and vendors.